BetterHelp Australia Review | What It Costs And How It Works

 BetterHelp will then match you with your therapist.
 The time between creating an account and having the first session with your therapist varies from a few hours to a few days, but most people who have used the platform say they’ve been matched in the first 24 hours.

-If you’re for whatever reason not satisfied with your therapist, you can always request another one.
+If you’re for whatever reason not satisfied with your therapist, you can switch therapists anytime at no extra charge.

 Are there BetterHelp therapists in Australia?